The Starving Games

-The Starving Games is a 2013 American parody film written and directed by Jason Friedberg and Aaron Seltzer and produced by Peter Safran.
+The Starving Games is a 2013 American parody film written and directed by Jason Friedberg and Aaron Seltzer and produced by Peter Safran, Friedberg & Seltzer.
 The film parodies The Hunger Games and it stars Maiara Walsh, Cody Christian, Brant Daugherty, Lauren Bowles and Diedrich Bader.
 It is the first film in Friedberg and Seltzer's long-running partnership to be distributed independently.
 It was released simultaneously in theaters and video on demand by distribution start-up Ketchup Entertainment.
 The film was released on November 8, 2013 to negative reviews.

 Plot

-Kantmiss Evershot practices archery in the forest, but her boyfriend, Dale, surprises her; the arrow accidentally hits the Wizard of Oz.
+Kantmiss Evershot practices archery in the forest, but her boyfriend, Dale, surprises her; the arrow accidentally hits The Wizard of Oz.
 They return to District 12, where children afraid of getting picked for the Games deliberately injure and mutilate themselves to avoid selection.
-Harry Potter, Ron, and Hermione are seen being forcibly removed from District 12.
-Kantmiss gives her younger sister, Petunia a golden pin with a "courageous bird" on it.
-The pin turns out to be a chicken which Petunia then injures herself with and crashes into a house.
-At the Gathering for the 75th Annual Starving Games, President Snowballs explains his reason for separating America into districts as well as ridiculous prizes for winning, including a half eaten pickle.
+Harry, Ron, and Hermione are seen being forcibly removed from District 12.
+Kantmiss gives her younger sister, Petunia, a golden pin with a "courageous bird" that will help keep her safe.
+The pin turns out to be a chicken, and Petunia then injures herself with it and crashes into a house.
+At the Gathering for the 75th Annual Starving Games, President Snowballs explains his reason for separating America into districts and lists ridiculous prizes for winning, including a half-eaten pickle.
 During the drawing for District 12's contestants, the hostess draws several gag names ("Hugh Janus", "Phil Mahooters", and "Dean Gulberry") to no avail.
-Petunia has her name drawn, but tricks Kantmiss into volunteering so she can eat her pet hamster when she gets picked, by crying fake tears.
-Dale tries volunteering as well, but the town idiot, Peter Malarkey beats him to it.
-Kantmiss and Peter are taken to the Capitol where they attend a televised interview in front of a live audience.
+Petunia has her name drawn, but manipulates Kantmiss into volunteering by crying fake tears, so she can eat Kantmiss' pet hamster if she doesn't return.
+Dale also tries volunteering, but the town idiot, Peter Malarkey, does so first.
+Kantmiss and Peter are taken to the Capitol, where they attend a televised interview in front of a live audience.
 Kantmiss wears a dress that catches on fire and burns her when she spins in it during her interview.
-Peter reveals he has a crush on Marco, a fellow contestant in his interview.
+Peter reveals in his interview that he has a crush on Marco, a fellow contestant.